rreymundi/phase-3-project-backend/README.md

   - Update a task's name, description, "saved", and "checked" status.
   - Delete a task

 The database tables were set up using Active Record [migrations](https://guides.rubyonrails.org/active_record_migrations.html#using-the-change-method).
-Any changes to the schema should follow Active Record migration conventions.
+Any changes to the database should be done via Active Record migrations.
+The schema.rb file will contain the latest state of the database.

 ## Resources